NRT-Logo"/

 Recognition of Prior Learning (RPL) – is a means of measuring skills acquired through work or life experiences or through qualifications obtained from formal studies or training.
 Any student who believes they may be eligible for RPL must apply for this at least two weeks prior to the course commencing.
 If you apply after the course commences it may not be accepted.

-This course is delivered once a week for 2 weeks
+This course is delivered once a week for 2 weeks, plus pre-course work.

 This course is fully funded for many Australian citizens; permanent residents; New Zealand citizens and Humanitarian Visa Holders under the NSW Government’s Adult & Community Education funding.
 See ACE Program Funding page for details or contact Susan Wilkinson on 9970 1000 or email vet@nbmc.nsw.edu.au to check eligibility or for further information.